Fred Ottman: Other media

 In 1992, he appeared as Typhoon (along with Earthquake) in the SNES version of the video game WWF Super WrestleMania.
 The Disasters were absent from the Sega version.
 On February 23, 2016, he appeared as downloadable content for WWE 2K16.
 He appears along with Earthquake in WWE 2K17 and WWE 2K18 as well.
 In 2K18, the Shockmaster helmet (slightly modified as to avoid any copyright disputes with the Star Wars license) and the Typhoon singlet are available in the game's attire creation suite, and can be worn by any character in the game.

 On a two-part episode of the 1994 TV series Thunder in Paradise, Ottman played a palace guard named Yussef.
 He is also parodied in the 2014 RPG LISA as Shocklord.

 On a two-part episode of the 1998 TV series Mortal Kombat: Conquest, Ottman played Z'dak, in the second episode his name was featured solely in the credits though.

 Personal life

 Ottman retired from wrestling after WXO folded in 2001.
-In 2007 he lived in Lakeland, Florida and worked as a safety manager for Gaffin Industrial Services, a building cleaning service.
-He also coached the little league team of his two sons, Berkley and Beau, and daughter, Bailey.
-Berkley currently serves as the timekeeper for the WWE.
+In 2007 he lived in Lakeland, Florida, and worked as a safety manager for Gaffin Industrial Services, a building cleaning service.
+He also coached the little league team of his two sons and daughter.
+His son, Berkley, currently serves as the timekeeper for the WWE.
 He is the brother-in-law of pro wrestler Dusty Rhodes.
 He is one of the two uncles of Cody Rhodes and Dustin Rhodes, the other being Jerry Sags.